shuraosipov/password-generator-click/README.md

-# Example of usage Click for building CLI
+# Example of using Click for building command line interfaces on python

 # Install
 ```